WAeUP/waeup.sphinx.autodoc/README.rst

   #

-Please note, that you also have to activate `sphinx.ext.autodoc`, which comes with stock Sphinx_.
+Please note, that you also have to activate `sphinx.ext.autodoc`, which comes with Sphinx_ automatically.

 Developer Install
 =================

+For people that want to hack the `waeup.sphinx.autodoc` package itself.

 Developers can fork a clone from github::